Mechanical vs. Quartz Watch Movements

 Those who still appreciate the art of high engineering, but who prefer a watch without the ritual of daily hand-winding, should look into purchasing a well-built automatic.
 In this category, your aesthetic options are endless.
+Shop all watches.

 Japanese watch manufacturer Seiko turned the world on its head when they introduced the first battery-powered Quartz watch in 1969 – challenging the industry’s perception of what a watch could be.